github/codeql/java/change-notes/2020-10-27-insecure-bean-validation.md

 lgtm,codescanning
-* New query "Insecure Bean Validation" (java/insecure-bean-validation) added.
-This query finds Server-Side Template Injections caused by untrusted data flowing from a Bean property being validated into a custom constraint violation error message.
-This vulnerability leads to arbitrary code execution.
+* A new query "Insecure Bean Validation" (`java/insecure-bean-validation`) has been added.
+This query finds server-side template injections caused by untrusted data flowing from a bean property into a custom error message for a constraint validator.
+This vulnerability can lead to arbitrary code execution.